- LIP2014 flyer and posters

 There are 3 categories for the registration fees (in Euros, all taxes included, and depending on whether it is an early or a late registration):

-Regular registration fees include: the Conference attendance, book and electronic copy of the conference abstracts, lunches and coffee breaks mentioneed on the program, LIP 2014 excursion and social dinner.
+Regular registration fees include: the Conference attendance, book of the conference abstracts, lunches and coffee breaks mentioneed on the program, LIP 2014 excursion, social and cocktail dinner, guided tour.

 One important objective of this conference series is the development of the relations between the academic, the industrial and business communities.
 Thus, three packages are offered to companies willing to sponsor this conference or, to exhibit their products and services (instrumentation, scientific publishing, etc.) during the conference.

 - Pack S (300 Euros - all taxes included): brochures & flyers are included in the conference bags plus one double sided color page advertisement in the conference proceedings (template).
-Your company logo appears on the conference proceedings and web site (up to Jul.
-2015).
+Your company logo appears on the conference proceedings and web site.

 - Pack B1 (900 Euros - all taxes included): Pack S + 1 regular participation + simple booth + 5 minutes to present your company during the dedicated plenary session.